forsurfing/forsurfing.github.io/docs/学习/四六级/index.md

 - The neglection OF social practice has grown to the point of creating graduates disconnected from real-world needs.

--The excessive reliance on vitual communication has worsened to the piont of making individuals forget the joys of authentic face-to-face interaction.
+- The excessive reliance on vitual communication has worsened to the piont of making individuals forget the joys of authentic face-to-face interaction.

 ### 努力